-- For all decommissioning scenarios, only one upgrade product can be installed for each product that is decommissioned - Only one hard-wired resistance electric room heater can be replaced and decommissioned under decommissioning scenarios (i) and (ii) - Multiple ducted gas heaters, ducted reverse cycle air-conditioners and slab heaters can be replaced and decommissioned under decommissioning scenarios (scenarios (ii), (iv), (v), (vii) and (viii).
-The upgrade must comply with limits set out in table 18 above.
+- Installation limits set out above apply to a premises (i.e. at a site/address level).
+For premises with multiple buildings at a site (such as a school), the installation limits apply across the entire site (not per building). - For all decommissioning scenarios, only one upgrade product can be installed for each product that is decommissioned - Only one hard-wired resistance electric room heater can be replaced and decommissioned under decommissioning scenarios (i) and (ii) - Multiple ducted gas heaters, ducted reverse cycle air-conditioners and slab heaters can be replaced and decommissioned under decommissioning scenarios (scenarios (iii), (iv), (v), (vii) and (viii).
+The upgrade must comply with limits set out in table 18 above. - For upgrades at premises involving the replacement of one hard wired resistance electric room heater and a ducted or slab heater, only one of these heaters can be replaced and decommissioned under a decommissioning scenario.